shawnmarck/mcp-puppeteer-custom/README.md

 ## Integration with Cursor

 This MCP server can be integrated with Cursor IDE by adding it to your Cursor MCP configuration.
+This allows the AI assistant in Cursor to interact with web pages, debug web applications, and automate browser tasks.

+## Attribution

+This project uses the following open-source software:

+- [Puppeteer](https://github.com/puppeteer/puppeteer) - A Node.js library which provides a high-level API to control Chrome/Chromium over the DevTools Protocol (Apache-2.0 License)
+- [Express](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js (MIT License)
+- [CORS](https://github.com/expressjs/cors) - CORS middleware for Express (MIT License)

 ## License